brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/rest/README.md

 };
 ```

 Notice that in our webhook function we take in the payload body, which should be a search document, and call our find shipment function created earlier.
+Its a clean and easy way to reuse code.
+If we need to alter the find logic we can do so in one function and all the services using the find function receive the alteration.